SIMSHIFT: A Benchmark for Adapting Neural Surrogates to Distribution Shifts: Experiments

 \paragraph{Domain Adaptation Specifics.} To enable \ac{UDA} algorithms, we jointly sample mini batches from the source and target domains at each training step and pass them thorugh the model.
 Since target labels are not available, we compute supervised losses only on the source domain outputs.
 In addition, we compute \ac{DA} losses on the latent representations of source and target domains in order to encourage domain invariance.

-Since a crucial factor in the performance of \ac{UDA} algorithms is the choice of the domain adaptation loss weight $\lambda$, we perform extensive sweeps over this hyperparameter and select models using the unsupervised model selection strategies described in \cref{sec:model_selection}.
+Since a crucial factor in the performance of \ac{UDA} algorithms is the choice of the domain adaptation loss weight $\lambda$ (see \cref{eq:principled_algorithm_problem_statement}), we perform extensive sweeps over this hyperparameter and select models using the unsupervised model selection strategies described in \cref{sec:model_selection}.
+For all datasets, we sweep $\lambda$ logarithmically over $\lambda \in \{10^{-1}, 10^{-2}, \dots, 10^{-7}\}$.